eleonorsrr/MeteotrAPP/README.md

-# MeteotrAPP A Weather-Based Chord Progression Generator
+# MeteotrAPP: A Weather-Based Chord Progression Generator

 ## What is WeatherChord?